 How to Store Stuffed Shells

 Store your stuffed shells in an airtight container for up to 3-4 days in the fridge.
-Always use your best judgement in terms of if Shells have gone bad or not.
+Always use your best judgment in terms of if Shells have gone bad or not.

 Can You Freeze Ricotta Stuffed Shells